Events and Properties Page Overview

 Events correspond to actions users perform in your application, which are tracked via Appcues.
 For example, a user clicking a certain button could be tracked as an event in Appcues.
 For more information about tracking events in Appcues, check out the Event Targeting article.

 - Event: This corresponds to the name of the event that appears elsewhere in Appcues.

 - Type: Information on the source of the event.
 Events can be Track Events or Application Events.

 - Description: You can add a description of what the event is referring to in order to provide additional context to your teammates.

 - Last Seen: This shows the last time Appcues received data for the given event.
-For example.